-This probably isn’t the best way to enjoy that 2005 claret you’ve been lovingly ageing, but chilling down lighter styles of red – think good primary fruit and low tannin – can be a great alternative to whites and rosé in the summer months.
+This probably isn’t the best way to enjoy that 2005 claret you’ve been lovingly ageing, but chilling down lighter styles of red that have good primary fruit, a light body and low levels of tannin can be a great alternative to whites and rosés in the summer months.

-- Beaujolais plus Gamay wines from other areas if you can find them, such as Oregon or South Africa.
+- Beaujolais, and Gamay wines from other areas if you can find them, such as Oregon or South Africa.

 - Valpolicella Classico or wines made with Corvina grapes

 - Lighter styles of Pinot Noir

 - Some Loire Valley Cabernet Franc

 - Wines made using carbonic maceration